|Table of contents|

 (e) The speed at D exceeds that at E.

-- A graph (x-t) is parallel to the time axis, so dx/dt is zero or the particle is at rest.
+- The graph (x-t) is parallel to the time axis at point A, so dx/dt is zero or the particle is at rest.
 After A, slope dx/dt increases, so velocity increases.
 Verifies option (a).

-- Tangent at B and C is a graph (x-t), that is parallel to the time axis, so dx/dt = 0 or v = 0.
+- Tangent at points B and C are parallel to the time axis, so dx/dt = 0 or v = 0.

 - From the graph, the slope at D is greater than at E. So speed at D is greater than at E. Verifies the option (e).